ids/cluster-builder/README.md

 * PhotonOS Docker Swarm
 * CentOS 7 DC/OS Cluster

-> **PhotonOS Kubernetes** was planned, but with [DC/OS 1.10 supporting Kubernetes] (https://mesosphere.com/blog/kubernetes-dcos/), it has been suspended.
+> **PhotonOS Kubernetes** was planned, but with [DC/OS 1.10 supporting Kubernetes](https://mesosphere.com/blog/kubernetes-dcos/), it has been suspended.

 > [PhotonOS](https://vmware.github.io/photon/) is VMware's take on a minimal linux container OS, apparently tuned to the VMware hypervisor.
 Initially I was skeptical, but after working with it in comparison to [CoreOS](https://coreos.com/) and [Project Atomic](https://www.projectatomic.io/), I have really grown to like it.
 Very clean and well thought - what you need, no clutter.
 Polished like CoreOS.
 Atomic seems a bit chaotic in comparison.
 It should be relatively straightforward to implement a Project Atomic variant, should the need arise.